intsig-textin/parsex-sdk/ReadMe.md

 print("\n")

-print("All text in document:") self.assertGreater(len(result.all_text), 0, "There should be some text in the document") parser_client.print_all_elements(result.all_text, 0, 1000)
+print("All text in document:") parser_client.print_all_elements(result.all_text, 0, 1000)
 print("\n")

 print(f"Total tables in document: {len(result.all_tables)}")
-self.assertGreater(len(result.all_tables), 0, "There should be at least one table in the document")

 for index, table in enumerate(result.all_tables):
     print(f"Table {index + 1}:")